hucker/splint/README.md

 Splint empowers you to create a linting tool for any task by utilizing a declarative style similar to `pytest`.
-With just a few lines of code, you can define rules that integrate into your workflow by providing JSON output nativel.
+With just a few lines of code, you can define rules that integrate into your workflow by providing JSON output natively.
 Connecting to FastAPI or Streamlit is straight forward.

 ## Overview